morako1/JavaBackend/README.md

 # CampusTycoon

+The game designed by team 9, for the uni of york compsci eng1 module.

+Perfect in *almost* every way.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.